 Streetcar System – The electric rail system was designed for eight ADA-compliant streetcar vehicles to share a travel lane with other vehicles, and to be compatible with street parking.
 The streetcars accommodate bicycles and have easy roll-on access for wheelchairs and strollers.
 The vehicles stop at 23 points along the route.

 To date, the streetcar system is the largest construction project ever taken on by the City of Tucson.
 Only a small portion was paid for with City funding.

-The City received $73 million in Federal Transit Administration (FTA) funding for the development and construction of the streetcar route, and the RTA contributed another $75 million.
+The RTA contributed $75 million from its voter-approved plan for project construction and the Federal Transit Administration (FTA) provided matching funds totaling $73 million to the City of Tucson.
 Altogether, the FTA and RTA funding paid for 75 percent of the total costs for development and construction of the system.
 The combined funding sources for the streetcar development and construction are listed below.

 Federal funding sources